Society for Ethnomusicology: Governance

-The Society is governed by a Constitution, Board of Directors, Council Members, and stands by its strict Bylaws.
+The society is governed by a constitution, board of directors, council members, and stands by its strict nylaws.
 There are several standing committees that members can participate, ranging in size from 4-15 members.
 Some of these committees organize national events, such as the annual conference, while others operate local events, nominations, awarding of prizes, publications, and student concerns.

 Membership

-The Society offers Individual and Institution Memberships, which offer benefits and additional resources not available to the public.
+The society offers Individual and Institution Memberships, which offer benefits and additional resources not available to the public.
 Individual membership fees are determined by annual income and academic enrollment (full-time student), but also one-time lifetime memberships are also available.
-Members receive copies of SEM publications, such as the Newsletter and Journal, gain voting rights, can submit papers for meetings and conferences, can access a members-only section of the website, and receive discounts for certain databases, such as JSTOR.
+Members receive copies of SEM publications, such as the newsletter and journal, gain voting rights, can submit papers for meetings and conferences, can access a members-only section of the website, and receive discounts for certain databases, such as JSTOR.